 After one sector of your portfolio goes down 50%, the principle of rebalancing would suggest you buy more of that sector and sell some other sector which has appreciated.
 The rebalancing bonus is proportional to high volatility and low correlation between sectors.
 A loss of 50% is very volatile and should provide a valuable rebalancing opportunity.
 Once you have understood the science behind the rebalancing bonus, you realize that volatility is an opportunity for your asset allocation to reap better returns.
 Here is our example including changes for rebalancing:

-The rebalancing example illustrates that if you rebalance and add $50 after a 50% loss, then you only need to experience a 50% appreciation in order to break even.
+The rebalancing example illustrates that if you rebalance and add $50 after a 50% loss, then you only need to experience a 50% gain in order to break even.

 Just to be clear, we only recommend rebalancing like this for sectors worth investing in.
 You would not want to rebalance into an individual stock which might go bankrupt nor would you want to rebalance into a sector of the economy which might disappear.